Yamakagashi Pass

 Lv2 stats: Cursister (115 HP, 38 atk), Steamroid (100 HP, 45 atk), Raging Samurai (100 HP, 45 atk).

-That said, some players like to hunt Curse Girl (180 exp) or Cursister (380 exp) on 13F using arrows,
+It's recommended to hunt Curse Girl (180 exp) or Cursister (380 exp) on 13F using arrows,

 Beyond 13F, enemies like Swordsman, Nigiri Morph, Polygon Shaka, and Pot Knave begin to appear,